For more information contact Eugenie Pepper mob. 0412 352 429

 The sessions include learning stress management techniques overcome negative thoughts and be more relaxed and positive.
 We also help women to prepare their body by quitting smoking, alcohol and junk food begin to focus on healthy lifestyle to promote fertility and prepare for pregnancy.

 Breathing is a cue for relaxation.
 Your breath can be utilised to support you during the birth of your baby.
 Breathing techniques can be used to help you with the discomfort of contractions.
 The following breathing techniques can reduce the need for medicinal pain relief during labor.

 5 Tips on Preparing For Birth

-Breathing techniques for labor relieve anxiety, improve the level of oxygen to your baby, and to create a more positive birth experience.
+Breathing techniques relieve anxiety, improve the level of oxygen to your baby, and to create a more positive birth experience.